bufbuild-ru/docs/docs/reference/workspaces/index.md

 petapis/acme/pet/v1/pet.proto:51:27:Field name "orderV2" should be lower_snake_case, such as "order_v2".
 ```

+::: tip Note
-::: tip When using `buf breaking` in workspace mode, the two [inputs](../inputs/) you're comparing must contain the same number of modules.
+When using `buf breaking` in workspace mode, the two [inputs](../inputs/) you're comparing must contain the same number of modules.
 Otherwise, the Buf CLI can't reliably verify compatibility between the workspaces.
 :::

 ## Interaction with module cache

 As mentioned above, workspaces enable you to work on multiple modules in parallel, such as introducing a new Protobuf message in one module and depending on it in another.Without a workspace, the Buf CLI relies on the module's [`buf.lock`](../../configuration/v1/buf-lock/) manifest to read its dependencies from the local [module cache](../../cli/modules-workspaces/#module-cache).
 This requires that you push changes that create new dependencies to the BSR and run `buf dep update` in the module that requires them before they can be used.With a workspace, the module cache is only used for dependencies **not defined in the workspace**.
 For all directories listed in the `buf.work.yaml` file, the workspace overrides the module cache and allows you to use the new changes without pushing and updating.

+::: tip Note
-::: tip Modules that are dependencies **must be named** (have a value for the `name` field in their buf.yaml file) for the workspace to override the module cache.
+Modules that are dependencies **must be named** (have a value for the `name` field in their buf.yaml file) for the workspace to override the module cache.
 If the `name` either doesn't match the importing module's dependency or doesn't exist, the Buf CLI uses the module cache instead.
 :::

 ## Pushing modules from workspaces